EUSNA provides first aid support during Intramurals 2025

 PhotoPhoto

-Intramural events scheduled for November 8 and 10 were canceled due to the onset of a typhoon to ensure the safety of the university community.
-Despite the shortened schedule, EUSNA fulfilled its role during the first two days by maintaining readiness and delivering timely care.
+The university canceled intramural events scheduled on Nov.
+8 and 10 due to the onset of a typhoon to help protect the university community.
+Despite the shortened schedule, EUSNA maintained readiness and delivered timely care during the first two days of the event.

-Athletes and student participants benefited from immediate medical attention, while EUSNA members enhanced their skills and confidence in real-life response situations.
-The university community also benefited from the added safety measures that supported a secure environment throughout the activities.
+Athletes and student participants received immediate medical attention, while EUSNA members enhanced their skills and confidence in real-life response situations.
+The University Medical and Dental Clinic supported the project by providing essential supplies, with additional contributions from EUSNA volunteers.
+The activity incurred no expenses.